FM systems frequently asked questions

 Where can I obtain one?

-From assistive hearing suppliers and hearing aid manufacturers who have their own accessories.
+From assistive hearing suppliers and hearing aid manufacturers.

 What will it cost?